dduru26/Escape-the-Study-Puzzle-Game/README.md

 You wake up locked in a small study and have to get out.
 The room has a bunch of objects you can poke at, and a few of them actually do something.
 Solve the five puzzles hidden around the room and the door finally unlocks so you can leave.
 That's it — one room, one door, five things to figure out.

-I kept it to a single room on purpose because it's only week 4 and I didn't want to bite off more than I could chew.
-Most of my time went into getting the interaction and the progress counter working rather than making it huge.

 ## The five puzzle tasks